 6. Have a contingency plan for crisis

-Picture the scene…you walk into the office on a Monday and it feels like Doomsday.
-The engineering team have disappeared into a nearby conference room and are angrily muttering between themselves.
+Picture the scene… you walk into the office on a Monday and it feels like Doomsday.
+The engineering team has disappeared into a nearby conference room and is angrily muttering between themselves.
 You can hear the CTO raging in their office, papers are flying everywhere.
 Your lead UX designer is at their desk, furiously typing out what will surely be a scorcher of an email.
 Your APM looks at you, completely lost.

 Does this sound too dramatic?
 Good.
 Plan for it!

 If something goes horribly wrong during development and everything grinds to a halt, and the problem is product-based, it might fall on your shoulders to get things running again.
 When different teams come to a stalemate, figure out the best way to begin negotiations and get development back on track.

 Speak to all parties involved individually, and get a 360 view of the conflict.
 Have a retrospective on what went wrong, why, and brainstorm possible solutions.
 It’s important to appear as impartial as possible, so no one feels like you’re taking sides.